 - a study of the effects of Ivermectin, a chemical cattle treatment, which reduces the number of insects in cow pat communities on which greater horseshoe bats are known to feed

-The Trust is helping to further the conservation of lesser horseshoe bats in the Usk Valley through the Our Beacon for Bats project.
-This project involves working with local people and communities to achieve a sustainable bat-friendly environment.
+The Trust recently completed a project entitled Our Beacon for Bats, which furthered the conservation of lesser horseshoe bats in the Usk Valley by working with local people and communities to achieve a sustainable bat-friendly environment.
 Read more about the project here.

 We have installed a webcam at the Trust's most important lesser horseshoe bat maternity roost in the Usk Valley.
 You can view live footage from the webcam here.